mohammadasim98/scenetok/README.md

 ```
 > [!IMPORTANT]
 > In case of memory issues (OOM), you can reduce the overal memory consumption by setting `gradient_checkpointing=true` for `model.denoiser` and `model.compressor` in `config/experiments/*.yaml`.
 They are set to `false`  by default.
+> set environment variable `DEBUG=1` for debugging purposes which disables `torch.compile` for all modules.
+Note that `torch.compile` is enabled by default for all modules (only used during training step).
 Set the parameters according to your needs.
 We provide the following configurations files `${config}` for `SceneTok`.
 Note that you can modifiy/add your own configurations.
 The configuration for DL3DV finetunes pretrained weights from RealEstate10K, but you can train from scratch as well.
 ```bash
 # RealEstate10